NCEAS/metacatui/CONTRIBUTING.md

 method, as well as integration tests from new feature sets.
 Tests should fully exercise the feature to ensure that it responds correctly to both good data inputs as well as various classes of corrupt or bad data.
-All tests should pass before a `dev-` branch is merged to master, and all tests should pass before the `master` branch is merged to `releases` and tagged for a release.
+All tests should pass before a `dev-` branch is merged to main, and all tests should pass before the `main` branch is merged to `releases` and tagged for a release.

 ## Code style